Gabrielle (Xena: Warrior Princess): From farm girl to warrior

 When Gabrielle first meets Xena, she is a farm girl living in the village of Potidaea.
 She and her sister, Lila, along with several other village girls, have been kidnapped by the men of the warlord, Draco, to be sold as slaves.
 Xena intervenes and rescues them.
 Awed by her fighting skills, Gabrielle decides that she wants to become a warrior too.
 She also wants to avoid the marriage that her parents, Herodotus and Hecuba, have arranged for her with her childhood friend Perdicas.
 Gabrielle insists on following an initially reluctant Xena on the road.
-The two women soon develop a strong bond of love and friendship; by the sixth season this relationship has become romantic.
+The two women soon develop a strong bond of love and friendship.

 The Battling Bard of Potidaea

 Gabrielle starts the series as a young adult who more or less stands behind Xena, and relies on Xena to protect her.
 Later on in the series, she acquires a quarterstaff from the Greek Amazons and starts to use it as both a defensive and offensive weapon, displaying some skill in using the staff.
 As the series goes on, Gabrielle's skills with the staff continue to develop.
 In one episode, Gabrielle takes on numerous soldiers and single-handedly attempts to rescue Xena's presumed dead body.
 Two episodes later she is seen blocking an arrow in flight with her staff.
 Later on, Gabrielle also adds kicks and minor acrobatics to her fighting abilities.
 Under the tutelage of Xena, she becomes worthy of many foes.

-While in India, Gabrielle is thrown through time by a Darsham to save Xena's soul.
+While in India, Gabrielle is thrown through time by the Darsham, Naiyima to save Xena's soul.
 It is said that their souls are together throughout time.
 In this next life Xena is the Mother of Peace, Arminestra and Gabrielle is Shakti, a Warrior Prince of India.
 At the end of season 4, Gabrielle shows a leap in her warrior abilities.
 After months of following her path of the Way of Love, Gabrielle picks up the sword of a paralyzed Xena and fights off a large group of Roman soldiers, killing several of them.
-She has a child by an evil god called Dahak who she names Hope.
+After her first kill in Season 3, she is forcibly impregnated by an evil god called Dahak, giving birth to a daughter who she names Hope.
 It turns out that her child is evil and murderous.
-Xena and Gabrielle have a falling out over the death of her son (caused by Hope), and almost kill each other but are finally reconciled.
+Xena and Gabrielle have a falling out when Hope (at the time having aged rapidly to nine years old over the course of three months) kills Xena's son Solan, and almost kill each other but are finally reconciled.
 Hope later returns as an adult twin of Gabrielle.
-Xena and Gabrielle sometimes antagonize each other and when Xena travels to China alone without Gabrielle, she goes to China to stop Xena from carrying out her plan.
+Xena and Gabrielle sometimes antagonize each other and when Xena travels to China alone without Gabrielle to avenge her spiritual mentor, Lao Ma, she goes to China to stop Xena from carrying out her plan.